-We are starting a series of interviews speaking with Orange Business Services experts in the Middle East and Africa about the special challenges and opportunities in the region.
+We are starting a series of interviews speaking with Orange Business experts in the Middle East and Africa about the special challenges and opportunities in the region.

-In the first interview we spoke with Orange Business Services' VP for EEMEA Lionel Reina about how major infrastructure projects are still the biggest prize in the region, despite the combined impacts of the global economic crisis, uncomfortable international media scrutiny and high profile project cancellations and postponements.
+In the first interview we spoke with Orange Business' VP for EEMEA Lionel Reina about how major infrastructure projects are still the biggest prize in the region, despite the combined impacts of the global economic crisis, uncomfortable international media scrutiny and high profile project cancellations and postponements.
 He also discusses how the Middle East is continuing to see an influx of international businesses and why still sees Dubai as the regional hub.

 Just how big is the market for major projects in the region?

 Published sources estimate the scale of planned or committed investment in the GCC at around US$2.25 trillion, dominated by the UAE and Saudi Arabia.
 That said, however, there is also more than US$600 billion of projects on hold.

 The current investment is continuing to fuel regional demand for products and services from large international firms, as well as for thousands of specialized suppliers of equipment and services, and international suppliers are recognizing the advantages of having a commercial presence locally and increasingly to have some local production or service capability.

 Bain & Company, the management consultants, suggests that major infrastructure projects are rooted in strong fundamental needs.
 As long as the price of oil is above US$60pb, GCC governments will continue to invest substantially in large infrastructure projects because of acute short term needs and the continued growth of populations, longer term.